 Jewelry is a girl's best friend.
 It can dress up any outfit and can make our outfits much more dramatic if we choose to be.
 Making it an easy go-to accessory for any lady looking to do something different to their outfit.
-Being a fan of jewelry from fine jewelry to costume jewelry, I found it's great to have them but, to remember what I had was a little harder if it wasn't organized well.
+Being a fan of jewelry from fine jewelry to costume jewelry, I found it's great to have them but to remember what I had was a little harder if it wasn't organized well.

 This post will help you organize your jewelry in amazing ways to truly display them in your bedroom/closet for easy access.
-But, first I must mention that if you have an excessive amount of jewelry, it's a great time to pare down these items to a more comfortable amount.
+But first, I must mention that if you have an excessive amount of jewelry, it's a great time to pare down these items to a more comfortable amount.
 Visit our "Places to Donate Jewelry" post for more information.

-Standard Jewelry Boxes
+1. Standard Jewelry Boxes

-Making your own Jewelry Organizer
+2. Make your own Jewelry Organizer

-Jewelry Drawer Organizers
+3. Jewelry Drawer Organizers

 Some people just don't want to see their jewelry out in the open.
 These jewelry organizers are just for them.
 Keeping these items divided into compartments works wonders in helping you find them quickly.
-Stacking these tray jewelry organizers work great, sorting each tray by different types, like earrings, necklaces, bracelets, and rings, makes it easier to find what you are looking for.
+Stacking these tray jewelry organizers work great; sorting each tray by different types, like earrings, necklaces, bracelets, and rings, makes it easier to find what you are looking for.

-For Affordable and Customizable Jewelry Organizer use 3M Command Hooks on walls
+4. For Affordable and Customizable Jewelry Organizer use 3M Command Hooks on walls

 If you don't have a lot of space in your closet or bedroom, hanging command hooks like these anywhere you want to store your jewelry works great.
-I had a client that didn't have a place to put her custom jewelry but she didn't want them to get tangled so we found an unused wall in her closet so she could hang them.
-We added about 5-6 hooks and she placed one or two on each and sorted them by color.
-It not only was organized, but it also looked pretty too.
+I had a client that didn't have a place to put her custom jewelry, but she didn't want them to get tangled, so we found an unused wall in her closet so she could hang them.
+We added about 5-6 hooks, and she placed one or two on each and sorted them by color.
+It was not only organized, but it also looked pretty too.

-Freestanding and Over the Door Jewelry Organizers
+5. Freestanding and Over the Door Jewelry Organizers

 And now for the large jewelry organizers.
-These organizers need to be stood on the floor so you must have enough room to store them.
+These organizers need to be stood on the floor, so you must have enough room to store them.
 While I always wanted one of these, I found that it was hard for me to place this somewhere where the kiddos wouldn't knock into it.
 These standing ones also have the opportunity for you to store scarves and other items in them.
 They usually have full-length mirrors as well.
 There are ones that also give you the option to hang them over your closet door.
-Here are freestanding and over the door jewelry organizers, I found on Amazon (affiliate).
+Here are freestanding and over-the-door jewelry organizers I found on Amazon (affiliate).

-“On The Go” Organizers
+6. "On The Go" Jewelry Organizers

 Last but not least, there are even organizers for people on the go or people who only have a few cherished pieces.
 I found that if you do take jewelry with you when you travel, the most difficult items to take are necklaces because they get tangled with everything.
 So, finding a jewelry organizer that helps you safely transport the necklaces is the main goal.
-Here are ones I found on Amazon.
+Here are the ones I found on Amazon.

 Below are some other articles that have additional tips about organizing jewelry.